-Biological Reference Points were estimated in the 2016 Assessment Working Group (WGHANSA, ICES 2016a), approved by ICES and adopted for the development of the management plan for this stock in the PELAC October 2016 meeting.
+Biological Reference Points were estimated in the 2016 Assessment Working Group (WGHANSA, ICES 2016a), approved by ICES and adopted for the development of the management plan for this stock in PELAC.
 The methodology to estimate Biological Reference Points (BRP) for southern horse mackerel stock followed the framework proposed in ICES (2017b) guidelines for fisheries management reference point for category 1 stocks.
-Recent state-of-the-art workshops recommended that MSY BRP's should be evaluated with stochasticity in a number of biological parameters and typically, a recent period should be chosen that reflects the current productivity and fishery regimes (e.g. ICES, 2016b).
-The BRPs were re-analysed during WKPELA 2017 using the assessment adopted at the benchmark ICES, 2017 stock information was converted to FLStock object using the "FLCore" package sion 2.6.0.20170130).
-Simulations analyses were conducted with package the Eqsim routines (version downloaded 09/02/2017), a stochastic equilibrium reference point software that provides MSY reference points based on the equilibrium distribution of stochastic projections.
-The method is described in more detail in ICES (2013) and the software short manual can the following link: be found https://github.com/einarhjorleifsson/msy/tree/ aster/inst/doc
+Recent state-of-the-art workshops recommended that MSY BRP's should be evaluated with stochasticity in a number of biological parameters and typically, a recent period should be chosen that reflects the current productivity and fishery regimes (ICES, 2016b).
+The BRPs were estimated in ICES (2016a) and revaluated during ICES (2017a) using the assessment adopted at the benchmark.
+The stock information was converted to FLStock object using the "FLCore" package (version 2.6.0.20170130).
+Simulations analyses were conducted with package "msy" using the Eqsim routines (version downloaded 09/02/2017), a stochastic equilibrium reference point software that provides MSY reference points based on the equilibrium distribution of stochastic projections.
+The method is described in more detail in ICES (2013) and the software short manual can be found at the following link: https://github.com/einarhjorleifsson/msy/tree/master/inst/doc.

 The southern horse mackerel shows no obvious S-R relationship.
 SSB shows a stable and narrow dynamic range and erratic recruitments with occasional strong year classes.
 There is no evidence of reduced reproductive capacity at any of the observed SSB levels.
-It was decided that given the high biomass condition of the stock associated with low fishing mortality, below the current FMSY proxy, there was support to fit a segmented regression with a forced breakpoint at 182kt as the mean lower bound of the 90% CI of the observed SSB.
-The 90% CI encompasses the true BMSY and the 5th percentile of the observed SSB was proposed as a candidate for Btrigger (Azevedo et al., 2016).
-In order to analyze an FMSX candidate in relation to precautionary limits, i.e. prob(SSB< Blim), a proxy for Blim was derived as Blim = Bpa \ exp(-1.645 $\sigma$ ) = 102, where Bpa is the segmented regression breakpoint with $\sigma$ = 0.32 as the standard deviation of SSB in the final year of the assessment.
+It was decided that given the high biomass condition of the stock associated with low fishing mortality, below the current F{MSY} proxy, there was support to fit a segmented regression with a forced breakpoint at 182kt as the mean lower bound of the 90% CI of the observed SSB.
+The 90% CI encompasses the true B{MSY} and the 5th percentile of the observed SSB was proposed as a candidate for B{trigger} (Azevedo et al., 2016).
+In order to analyze an F{MSY} candidate in relation to precautionary limits, i.e. prob(SSB< B{lim}), a proxy for B{lim} was derived as B{lim} = B{pa} exp(-1.645 σ) = 102, where B{pa} is the segmented regression breakpoint with σ = 0.32 as the standard deviation of SSB in the final year of the assessment.

-Reference points were calculated based on the proposed segmented regression and historical variation in population, productivity parameters and assessment error and autocorrelation were used in the stochastic simulations. $F{lim}$ was estimated at 0.20 and $F{pa} = F{lim}^ \exp(-1.645 \, \sigma) = 0.12$ , with $\sigma = 0.32$ as the standard deviation of F in the final year of the assessment.
-The median $F{MSY}$ was estimated at 0.15.
-Based on the ICES general guidelines for determining $F{MSY}$ , it was also tested whether fishing at $F{MSY}$ is precautionary in the sense that the probability of SSB falling below $B{lim}$ in a year in long term simulations with fixed F is $\leq 5\%$ ( $F{p.05}$ ).
-The $F{p.05}$ was estimated at 0.15 and therefore the $F{MSY}$ (0.15) is not restricted because of this precautionary limit, but since $F{MSY}$ is above $F{pa}$ then $F{MSY} = F{pa}$ .
+Reference points were estimated based on the proposed segmented regression and historical variation in population, productivity parameters and assessment error and autocorrelation were used in the stochastic simulations.
+Flim was estimated at 0.19 and the median FMSY was estimated at 0.15.
+Based on the ICES general guidelines for determining FMSY, it was also tested whether fishing at FMSY is precautionary in the sense that the probability of SSB falling below Blim in a year in long term simulations with fixed F is \leq 5% (F{p.05}; redefined as F{pa} since 2021).
+The F{p.05}, F{pa} was estimated at 0.15 and therefore the FMSY (0.15) is not restricted because of this precautionary limit.
 A full description of the methodology and biological/productivity parameters is available in Azevedo et al. (2016).
 The Biological Reference points for southern horse mackerel stocks are show in Table 1.